TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 ![Process messages](ProcessIncomingMessages.png)

 The logic of how to process the file is different per message type/class.
 For a simple scenario, the class can just read the message content and create some data in one transaction.
 For this blog post, I implemented two-step processing.
 Also, for the **Process** operation, you can specify the number of **Processing attempts** per file.
-The system tries to process a message and in case of any error increase, the message **Processing attempts** counter.
-This allows retrying processing several times without user involvement.
+The system tries to process a message and in case of any error, it increases the message **Processing attempts** counter.
+This allows retrying processing several times without a user involvement.

-See the sample diagram below:
+See a sample diagram below:

 ![Process diagram](ProcessDiagram.png)